-(5) Policy Regarding Reorganization, etc., Following Completion of the Tender Offer (So-Called "Two-Step Acquisition")
+3. Policy Regarding Reorganization, etc., Following Completion of the Tender Offer (So-Called "Two-Step Acquisition")

-As stated in "(1) Overview of the Tender Offer" above, if the Tender Offeror is unable to acquire all of the Target Company Shares, the Tender Offeror intends to implement the Squeeze-Out Procedures in the following manner after successful completion of the Tender Offer.
+As stated in "2.
+Overview of the Tender Offer" above, if the Tender Offeror is unable to acquire all of the Target Company Shares, the Tender Offeror intends to implement the Squeeze-Out Procedures in the following manner after successful completion of the Tender Offer.

 Specifically, promptly after completion of the Tender Offer, the Tender Offeror plans to request the Target Company to hold an extraordinary shareholders' meeting (the "Extraordinary Shareholders' Meeting") that will include: (a) a proposal regarding consolidation of the Target Company Shares (the "Share Consolidation") pursuant to Article 180 of the Companies Act and (b) a proposal regarding a partial amendment to the articles of incorporation subject to the Share Consolidation becoming effective for the purpose of abolishing the provision regarding the number of shares constituting one (1) unit of stock.
 Although the timing of the Extraordinary Shareholders' Meeting will depend on the timing of completion of the Tender Offer, it is currently planned to be held in or around mid-January 2026.
-According to the Target Company's Press Release, if the Target Company receives such a request from the Tender Offeror, the Target Company plans to comply with the request.
+According to the "Notice regarding Expression of Opinion in favor of Planned Implementation of MBO and Recommendation to Tender Shares" published by the Target Company on September 10, 2025 (the "Target Company's Press Release Dated September 10, 2025"), if the Target Company receives such a request from the Tender Offeror, the Target Company plans to comply with the request.
 The Tender Offeror and Shareholders Who Agreed Not to Tender Their Shares plan to vote in favor of each of the above-mentioned proposals at the Extraordinary Shareholders' Meeting.